T

 Tripozi

-people on alleyway during daytime
+people sitting on chair near building during daytime

 France · tool